Alexander-Jordan/bbit/.github/ISSUE_TEMPLATE/template-video-5.publish.md

 ---
 name: 'Video: 5.
 Publish'
 description: For publishing a video.
-about: For publishish a video.
+about: For publishing a video.
 title: 'Publish: [video_name]'
 labels: 'publish'
 assignees: ''